babusid/linux-checklist/README.md

 			2. Locate the line that has pam.cracklib.so in it.
 				If you cannot find that line, run sudo apt-get install libpam-cracklib to install cracklib, 				    close the file and open it again with sudo.
 			3.Add `ucredit=-1 lcredit=-1 dcredit=-1 ocredit=-` to the end of the line.
-		3. Implement an account lockout policy.
+		1. Implement an account lockout policy.
 			1. Open `/etc/pam.d/common-auth`.
 			2. Add `deny=5 unlock_time=1800` to the end of the line with `pam_tally2.so` in it.
-		4. Change all passwords to satisfy these requirements.
+		1. Change all passwords to satisfy these requirements.

-			`chpasswd` is very useful for this purpose.
+			Use `chpasswd` to change the passwords of accounts from the terminal, alternatively, you can change them individiually through **Settings-->Users**, unlocking the settings and then individually typing in new passwords for accounts where they do not meet complexity requirements

+			***Note: You will have to manually change any account that has a weak password, however, these will only be part of the admin accounts.
+Check the given admin passwords and determine which ones are weak and change those first.***

 1. Enable automatic updates